Bulk Uploading Images & ZIP Files

 Note

-Common failure reasons include corrupted images, unsupported file formats within the ZIP, or extremely low-resolution photos.
+Common failure reasons include corrupted images, unsupported image formats, or extremely low-resolution photos.
 Check the error details for each failed card.

 Best Practices